Returning to Ireland and COVID-19

 If you, your partner or your children do not have a PPS number, you can apply for one by email as part of new special measures during the COVID-19 outbreak.
 You must download and fill out the REG1 form and send it to with a scanned image or photograph of your identity document (passport, driving licence, ID card) and proof of address (utility bill, letter from landlord to PPSN@welfare.ie.

-The Returning to Ireland section of our website provides information on how to access social welfare as a returning Irish emigrant.
+The Returning to Ireland section of our website gives information on how to access social welfare as a returning Irish emigrant.

 If you are applying for a social assistance payment, you need to show that Ireland is currently your main place of residence.
 This is called the Habitual Residence Condition (HRC).
 You do not have to have been living in Ireland for a certain period of time to be considered habitually resident.
 You can read more about returning Irish emigrants and the HRC.
 Crosscare Migrant Project’s website also has useful FAQs on the HRC and you can also contact them for support if you are having difficulty with your application

-If you are returning from abroad it is important to try to have somewhere to stay on arrival.
-The Returning to Ireland section of our website has more housing-related information and advice for returning emigrants.
+It is important to try to have somewhere to stay on arrival.
+Our website has more housing-related information and advice for returning emigrants.

 Any Irish emigrants returning to Ireland who are homeless, at risk of homelessness or in any other crisis situation should contact the local council in the area they are returning to.
 The following support organisations may also be able to give you more information and advice by phone or email: